 All of the MPS disorders result from deficiency or malfunction of a specific lysosomal enzyme necessary in the breaking down of dermatan sulfate, heparan sulfate, or keratan sulfate, either alone or together.
 Failure to breakdown these mucopolysaccharides results in their accumulation in cells, tissues and organs throughout the body.
 All of these disorders are inherited as autosomal recessive traits except for Hunter syndrome, which is an X-linked recessive trait.

-Genetic diseases are determined by two genes, one received from the father and one from the mother.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
+Genetic diseases are determined by abnormal changes in the gene for enzyme for each disorder, one received from the father and one from the mother.
+Recessive genetic disorders occur when an individual inherits an abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk for two carrier parents to pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.

 X-linked recessive genetic disorders are conditions caused by an abnormal gene on the X chromosome.
 Females have two X chromosomes but one of the X chromosomes is “turned off” and all of the genes on that chromosome are inactivated.
-Females who have a disease gene present on one of their X chromosomes are carriers for that disorder.
+A Female who has an abnormal gene present on one of her X chromosomes is a carrier for that disorder.
 Carrier females usually do not display symptoms of the disorder because it is usually the X chromosome with the abnormal gene that is turned off.
 Males have one X chromosome and if they inherit an X chromosome that contains a disease gene, they will develop the disease.
 Males with X-linked disorders pass the disease gene to all of their daughters, who will be carriers.
 Males cannot pass an X-linked gene to their sons because males always pass their Y chromosome instead of their X chromosome to male offspring.
 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% to have a son affected with the disease, and a 25% chance to have an unaffected son.

 The prevalence of all forms of mucopolysaccharidosis is estimated to be one in 25,000 births.
 However, because mucopolysaccharidoses, especially the milder forms of the diseases, often go unrecognized, these disorders are under-diagnosed or misdiagnosed, making it difficult to determine their true frequency in the general population.